 [FROM 11 JANUARY, THE REQUIREMENT FOR A CONFIRMATORY PCR TEST TO BE CARRIED OUT FOLLOWING A POSITIVE LATERAL FLOW DEVICE (LFD) TEST ARE TO BE SUSPENDED.
-PLEASE SEE SECTION ON PAGE 2 FOR FURTHER INFORMATION.] vaccination status and age, will be contacted and required to self-isolate immediately and asked to book a PCR test.
-Close contacts will be informed by the local health protection team or NHS Test and Trace if they fall into this category and will be provided with advice about self-isolation.
-Any Staff/pupils to be taken to Meeting room and isolated until taken home and follow Track and trace systems.
-Room then stringently cleaned.
-Head/assistant head or office manager will wear full PPE if/ when a pupil/or staff must isolate until they leave site All teaching/classroom activities; early years, primary and secondary (see also section on 'Shared Learning Spaces/practical teaching below) Contracting coronavirus - staff and pupils, passing onto vulnerable persons Н Classrooms are well ventilated [see specific section on ventilation] A suitable cleaning schedule is in place for desks/chairs/equipment (minimum twice a day) Staff supervise hand hygiene arrangements for younger children and those with additional needs.
+PLEASE SEE SECTION ON PAGE 2 FOR FURTHER INFORMATION.]
+All teaching/classroom activities; early years, primary and secondary (see also section on 'Shared Learning Spaces/practical teaching below) Contracting coronavirus - staff and pupils, passing onto vulnerable persons Н Classrooms are well ventilated [see specific section on ventilation] A suitable cleaning schedule is in place for desks/chairs/equipment (minimum twice a day) Staff supervise hand hygiene arrangements for younger children and those with additional needs.
 Measures are in place to ensure more independent older pupils are following good hygiene practices.
 Pupils are asked to report if they become unwell and staff informally monitor for presence of symptoms.
-The school protocol for persons becoming symptomatic on site is followed [add link to document or refer to separate part of risk assessment] No sharing of stationery (pens, pencils) L Review Schools: coronavirus operational guidance Actions for early years and childcare providers during the coronavirus (COVID-19) outbreak Breakfast and after-school provision are provided following limited mixing and following sanitizing routines Protective measures for holiday and after-school clubs, and other out-of- school settings during the coronavirus (COVID-19) outbreak Science - practical work is in line with CLEAPSS Guide to doing practical
+The school protocol for persons becoming symptomatic on site is followed [add link to document or refer to separate part of risk assessment] No sharing of stationery (pens, pencils) Groupings Although bubble groups are no longer in place, where natural groupings are achievable, which limit mixing and don't impact on education, this is implemented [add details].
+Early year/nursery - children are able to remain in a group in the same space with limited or no mixing with other year groups.
+A separate play area is provided.
+L Review Schools: coronavirus operational guidance Actions for early years and childcare providers during the coronavirus (COVID-19) outbreak Breakfast and after-school provision are provided [delete if appropriate or record arrangements in separate Covid risk assessment for these activities] Protective measures for holiday and after-school clubs, and other out-of-school settings during the coronavirus (COVID-19) outbreak Science - practical work is in line with CLEAPSS Guide to doing practical work during the COVID-19 pandemic.
+Risk assessments are in place.
+On advice from the Public Health Team, bubble groups may need to be reintroduced as an additional protective measure if there is an outbreak in school.
+Previous Parental drop off/pick up is done outdoors, where possible. arrangements for bubble groups will be reinstated [record detail of